raoulg/datascience-cookiecutter/README.md

 ```bash
 make install
 ```

-## ❤️ PDM
-[PDM](https://pdm.fming.dev/latest/) is a Python package manager and build tool that provides an alternative to other package managers like pip or Poetry.
-It aims to simplify and enhance the management of project dependencies, virtual environments, and building distributions.
-Follow the link to install it.
-If you dont want to use it, you can customize the template to create your own Makefile and pyproject.toml.

-The template (and PDM) follow the [PEP 621](https://peps.python.org/pep-0621/) standard for project metadata to use a pyproject.toml file instead of setup.py.
-This file contains the project metadata and dependencies.
-It also allows you to specify details like the Python version and the project entry point.

 ## 🔬 pytest
 Pytest is a Python testing framework that allows you to write simple and scalable tests with a clean and expressive syntax.
 It provides powerful features like fixtures, test discovery, and test selection.